Josephwjack/Capstone/README.md

 * 3:00: Creating logo for application
 * 4:20: Finished creating rough draft logo for application- further exploration into hooks and firebase

+#### Friday, 9/23

+* 10:22: Researching documentation on Api and how to implement (and how to make multiple calls / change data before final call)